How To Get Rid Of Greasy Hair

 The key to successful elimination of the excess scalp oil, and the resulting greasy hair, is sebum control.
 There are various degrease shampoo and conditioner products specifically designed to treat oily scalp and hair, and degrease the affected areas while bringing them back to balance.
 This allows the sebum to flow out naturally, without causing damage to the hair.
 These products should ideally contain no harsh chemicals, and aim to naturally prevent the buildup of sebum.
 These shampoos should also nourish the hairs which have been overly greased.

 Furthermore, these hair care products should degrease the hairs themselves and clean them properly, not just the scalp.
-Because it is stickier by definition, greasy hair tends to accumulate dirt and grime with greater ease than other types of hair.
+Because it is stickier, greasy hair tends to accumulate dirt and grime more easily than other types of hair.
 It is of vital importance to tend to the hairs themselves, and not simply focus on the scalp.
 There is such a condition as dry scalp, greasy hair – that condition is also avoidable through proper maintenance.